thierry-martinez/ppx_show/README.md

 val show : t -> string
 ```

-By default, constructor and fields identifiers are prefixed with the current module path.
-This behaviour can be turned off by writting `[@@deriving show { with_path = false }]` instead.
+By default, constructor and field identifiers are prefixed with the current module path.
+This behaviour can be turned off by writing `[@@deriving show { with_path = false }]` instead.